m0ru/rri-vu-presentation/slides-content.md

 - [x] bilder an passende stellen einfuegen
 - [ ] notes ausformulieren
 - [ ] s/b/🐝/
+- [ ] make sure all images are local
 -->

 **A Musical Prelude:**